Soejii/pulse_flow/web_build_script.md

 # 5. Commit and push (change the message if you want)
 git add .
-git commit -m "Update web build" git push
+git commit -m "chore: updating web build" git push